AmethystBird/COMP3016-Lab-Tasks/Lab5/README.md

 A good resource for learning OpenGL is [LearnOpenGL](https://learnopengl.com/Introduction).
 The LearnOpenGL material will bare similarity to the material in these labs, however different libraries are used, so proceed with caution.

 ## Setup
-### OpenGL
-It should not be necessary to install OpenGL, since it comes preinstalled on Windows, MacOS & Linux.
-However, if there are issues with OpenGL drivers, the [OpenGL Getting Started](https://www.khronos.org/opengl/wiki/Getting_Started) page will direct to the appropriate graphics driver sites.
-However, you must ensure that Visual Studio can locate OpenGL on your computer & therefore you must add it as an additional dependency.

-In Visual Studio, right click your project file, select `Properties`, unfold `Linker`, select `Input` & edit `Additional Dependencies` by adding `opengl32.lib`.

 ### Project
 #### Prerequisites
 In Visual Studio, create an `Empty Project` that uses C++.
 Next, create a new file named main.cpp in the `Source Files` filter.
 For GLSL shader functionality, you will also need to acquire the `LoadShaders` header & cpp files from [Files](/Lab5/Files/).
 Once they have been downloaded, right click your project file in the `Solution Explorer` & select `Open folder in File Explorer`.
 Create a new folder named 'shaders' & place the `LoadShaders` header & cpp files inside it.
 Next, go back to Visual Studio, right click the project file, select `Add` & then select `New Filter`.
 Name this filter `shaders`.
 Lastly, right click the `shaders` filter, hover over `Add` & select `Existing Item`.
 In the popup window, navigate to both of the `LoadShaders` files & select them.

+#### OpenGL
+It should not be necessary to install OpenGL, since it comes preinstalled on Windows, MacOS & Linux.
+However, if there are issues with OpenGL drivers, the [OpenGL Getting Started](https://www.khronos.org/opengl/wiki/Getting_Started) page will direct to the appropriate graphics driver sites.

+In order to use OpenGL, you must ensure that Visual Studio can locate OpenGL on your computer & therefore you must add it as an additional dependency.
+In Visual Studio, right click your project file, select `Properties`, unfold `Linker`, select `Input` & edit `Additional Dependencies` by adding `opengl32.lib`.

 #### Linking
 Library & include files that will be downloaded in this lab will need to be placed in a new subfolder in the `C:\Users\Public` directory.
 Create a folder in this directory named `OpenGL` & inside this folder create two folders named `include` & `lib`.